 How Does It Work?

 Did you know that yeast is actually alive on plants?
 As long as it has warmth, moisture, and food to grow, it will stay alive.
-Fruits, vegetables, herbs, and all edible sources have yeast living on it’s surface.
-As a result, using different produce will add to the flavor of the bread you make.
-Simply by soaking the produce in water, you can separate the yeast and use the water it is floating in.
-The water and yeast actually start the fermentation process that when mixed with flours creates that desirable baked good we love so much.
-This fermented concoction is also called a bread starter by some.
+Fruits, vegetables, and herbs have yeast living on its surface.
+As a result, using different products will add to the flavor of the bread you make.
+For example, using a potato yeast starter will add more moisture to the dough due to its ability to hold more moisture.

 By using this method, however much water the recipe calls for is how much water to soak the fruit, vegetable, herb or grain in.
 Those that have used this method rave about raisins as being one of the best fruits to use for acquiring yeast.